kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

       <h2 class="text-center">Mid 2010's - Self Service Food Kiosks & Banking</h2>
       <h3>LeanBox</h3>
       <p>
-        Around 2015 I found myself back in the food industry but with a twist.
-I started working for LeanBox.com helping them rebuild the backend and tablet based self service kiosks that ran their in office refrigerator based vending machines.
+        Around 2015 I found myself back in the food industry with an IoT flare to it.
+I joined LeanBox.com to help them adopt Agile and rebuild the backend and tablet based self service kiosks that ran their in-office refrigerator based vending machines.
 The concept was pretty cool but the existing implementation was pretty rough.
-The managers and owners of this place were pretty unethical and after being asked to create a fraudulent reporting system and refusing to do so I was fired .
+The managers and owners of the place were pretty unethical and I was gone pretty soon after I reported to them that they were overcharging customers (which they ignored) and had already been asked to create a fraudulent reporting system (which I refused to do).
       </p>
       <p>
         LeanBox was acquired by garten in 2021.
       </p>
       <h3>Bend Financial</h3>
       <p>
-        After my time back in food land I joined some former colleagues that had hooked up with an angel funded startup in the financial industry building an HSA Platform.
-I joined the group too late to have much impact on the platform architecture working with a group that had no real interest in what I had to say, but I stuck around for a while before moving across the country and working remote.
-My biggest takeaways from this gig were using Vue with TypeScript was great, there are advantages to being a polyglot (especially in a cloud environment, but only with teams that agree w this), only fools roll their own CloudFormation, and if your deployment takes 45m to an hour you're 100% doing it wrong.
+        After my fun time back in food land I joined some former colleagues that had hooked up with an angel funded startup in the financial industry building an HSA Platform.
+I joined the group far too late to have much impact on the platform architecture and found myself working with a group that had no real interest in what I had to say, but I stuck around for a while before moving across the country and working remote.
+My biggest takeaways from this gig were that using Vue with TypeScript was great, there are advantages to being a polyglot (especially in a cloud environment as it relates to speed & cost, but only with teams that agree on this), only fools roll their own CloudFormation, and if your deployment takes 45m to an hour from commit to production then you're 100% doing it wrong!
       </p>
       <p>Bend Financial was acquired by HSA Bank in 2022.</p>
     </div>